johnjoeallen/edl/README.md

 ## 🌱 Spring Handler Generation
 Enable the Spring handler to generate a `@RestControllerAdvice` in the same package.
 The handler catches the base exception and returns the `httpStatus` configured on the category (or the error override if provided), with a response built from your `response` mapping (for example `source`, `code`, `description`, `details`, `recoverable`), where `details` is the rendered details message.
 When Spring handler generation is enabled, the generated base classes carry an `httpStatus` field and pass it through constructors.
 When handler generation is enabled, every category must define `httpStatus`.

 If a category has `container: true`, a `${Category}ContainerException` is generated as a sibling to the category base exception.
-The Spring handler renders it as a wrapper object containing an array of mapped errors, using `containerResponse.wrapper` and `containerResponse.item`.
+The Spring handler renders it using the `containerResponse` template; any string values are treated as keys looked up from `errorInfo`.

 ## 📖 Developer Guide
 See `DEV_GUIDE.md` for YAML examples, Maven usage, and generated exception usage.